-A thesis or dissertation is a long paper of specific length which is submitted by candidates for particular educational qualifications, such as Honour’s Degrees, Master’s Degrees, and Ph.D.
+What is a thesis proposal?
+A thesis or dissertation is a long paper of specific length which is submitted by candidates for particular educational qualifications, such as Honor’s Degrees, Master’s Degrees, and Ph.D.
 The thesis is the total sum of the work done by a student over a certain period of time.
 It sums up their research and findings based on an original topic of their choice.

 How to start a thesis proposal: Tips on how to start

-• Have a clear thesis statement
+- Have a clear thesis statement.

-• Know what questions you want to ask in the thesis
+- Know what questions you want to ask in the thesis.

-• Have a good amount of possible research lined up and ready to be used in the proposal
+- Have a good amount of possible research lined up and ready to be used in the proposal.

 How to write an abstract

 An abstract is a page which is found at the start of the thesis.
-It summarises the work that has been done in the thesis itself, along with highlighting some keywords.
+It summarizes the work that has been done in the thesis itself, along with highlighting some keywords.
 While the abstract appears at the start of the thesis, it is best to present it at the end.

 An abstract is normally one hundred to one hundred and fifty words in total, so it is important to keep a focus when writing it.
 Only the important points of the paper should go into an abstract, and they should ideally have some connection to the keywords which are added at the top of the page.
 The abstract is what briefly covers the entire thesis in a few paragraphs.